github/docs/content/admin/managing-your-enterprise-account/creating-a-readme-for-an-enterprise.md

 {% data reusables.enterprise-accounts.access-enterprise %}
 1. On the "Overview" page, click **Create README**.
 If a README is already present on the page, click **Edit**.
 1. Write the content for your README.
 You can use Markdown to format the content, such as adding headings, images, and lists.
 For more information, see "[AUTOTITLE](/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)."

+   >[!NOTE] You can only link to publicly hosted images in your README.
+You cannot upload an image to your README, or link to an image from a private repository.

 1. Click **Save**.

 ## Further reading